yehia67/documentation/iota-js/0.1/mam/how-to-guides/create-restricted-channel.md

 # Publish restricted messages

 **If you want to publish secret messages to a channel that only permitted users can read, you can use a restricted channel.
-A restricted channel is one where the channel ID is a hash of root of the Merkle tree and an encryption key called a side key.
-As a result, any user can find the message on the Tangle, but only those with the side key can decrypt it.
+These channels are open for any user to find, but only those with the side key can decrypt it.
 This type of channel is useful for private communications.**

 Here, we connect to a node on the Devnet, which is one of the [IOTA networks](root://getting-started/0.1/references/iota-networks.md) that you can use for testing.
 The Devnet is similar to the Mainnet, except the tokens are free.